Timendus/thumby-silicon8/README.md

 # Silicon8 for Thumby

+*Warning: project is a work in progress 😄*

 [Silicon8](https://github.com/Timendus/silicon8) is an implementation of a runtime for CHIP-8, SCHIP and XO-CHIP that was initially built in Go, and targeted mainly at WebAssembly.
 This version of it is a port to MicroPython for the [Thumby](https://thumby.us/pages/beta) playable keychain.

-The interpretation of CHIP-8, SCHIP and XO-CHIP is pretty close to the originals but please be aware that the auto-detection doesn't always correctly identify SCHIP and XO-CHIP programs.
+The interpretation of CHIP-8, SCHIP and XO-CHIP should be pretty close to the originals but please be aware that the auto-detection doesn't always correctly identify SCHIP and XO-CHIP programs.
 You can work around that by specifying the interpretation type explicitly.

 Due to the small screen size and the limited colours of the Thumby, Silicon8 is currently limited to `lowres` mode (64x32 pixels) in monochrome.
-I have some ideas on how to improve this in the future, but I will need to hold the physical hardware first to be able to determine their feasibility.
+I have some ideas on how to improve this in the future, but I will need to play with the physical hardware first to be able to determine their feasibility.

 This is my first experiment with MicroPython and the Thumby, so it's probably an inefficient mess in the eyes of a "real" MicroPython developer.
 But this is a